MediaTek NPU and LiteRT: Powering the next generation of on-device AI

 Moving well beyond basic acceleration, the LiteRT NeuroPilot Accelerator provides a unified development workflow and sophisticated features designed to productionize AI on MediaTek NPUs.
 Highlights include:

-• Seamless and unified deployment workflow – Easy access to various MediaTek NPUs via a unified API, abstracting away SDK complexities.
-Choose between offline (Ahead‑of‑Time, AOT) and online (on‑device) compilation workflows.
+- Seamless and unified deployment workflow – Access various MediaTek NPUs via a unified API that abstracts SDK complexities.
+Choose between two distinct compilation workflows: offline (Ahead‑of‑Time, AOT) and online (on‑device), giving you flexibility to minimize first‑run latency or enable platform‑agnostic model distribution.

-• Rich generative AI capabilities – Unlock the full potential of state‑of‑the‑art models like the Gemma family, enabling advanced text generation and multimodal applications directly on NPU.
+- Rich generative AI capabilities – Our collaboration unlocks the full potential of state‑of‑the‑art models like the Gemma family, enabling sophisticated generative AI features—from advanced text generation to new multimodal applications—directly on NPU.

-• Efficient, cross‑platform development – A new, simplified C++ API (improved from the previous C API) works seamlessly with Native Hardware Buffer Interoperability, allowing zero‑copy data passing from AHardwareBuffer to the NPU and automatic conversion from OpenGL/OpenCL buffers.
+- Efficient, cross‑platform development – A new, simplified C++ API (an improvement on the previous C API) makes building highly efficient ML pipelines easier.
+The API works seamlessly with Native Hardware Buffer Interoperability, allowing zero‑copy data passing from AHardwareBuffer directly to the NPU, as well as automatic conversion from OpenGL/OpenCL buffers.
 This is critical for high‑throughput, real‑time camera and video applications.

 Seamless and unified deployment workflow

-Traditionally, developers needed to build for various combinations of SoC providers and versions and manage the distribution of compiled models and runtimes for each combination.
-To solve this, we created a simple 3‑step workflow to get models running with NPU acceleration.
+Traditionally, developers needed to build for numerous combinations of SoC providers and versions, managing the distribution of compiled models and runtimes for each.
+To solve this, we created a simple 3‑step workflow to get your models running with NPU acceleration.

 The full, detailed guide with a Colab notebook and sample app is available on our LiteRT NPU documentation.

-Step 2: Deploy with Google Play for On‑device AI (PODAI) (Android)
+Step 2: Deploy with Google Play for On‑device AI (PODAI) if on Android.

 AOT and on‑device compilation